MODERN PHILOSOPHY

 C. Recognized agents with power to enforce law

 A. We give up individual power to determine, judge, and enforce laws to government.
-[Difference from Aquinas - state chosen vs. just sort of grows naturally as an intrinsic element of human society] N.b.
-Assuming we divide up these three jobs, how many branches of government should we have?
+[Difference from Aquinas - state chosen vs. just sort of grows naturally as an intrinsic element of human society]

 B. We don't give up our natural rights -- we can't, they're inalienable.

-Proper authority of government is limited
+C. So the proper authority of government is limited by

 1. taxation?
 You consented